calebstclair/calebstclair/README.md

 - 👋 Hi, I’m Caleb St Clair, a junior at Harding University
-- 👀 I’m interested in Cybersecurity and developing software
+- 👀 I’m interested in developing software and cybersecurity
 - 🌱 I’m currently learning networking, databases and furthering my web development skills
 - 📫 How to reach me - cstclair@harding.edu